 Note that the source volumes are not tagged with the puresra-demoted tag unlike with a planned migration.
 Why?
-Well the demotion without quiesce will cause the tags to never be sent to the target.
-Then you might add, well why not quiesce?
+The demotion without quiesce will cause the tags to never be sent to the target.
+A valid question is: why not quiesce?
 Well because the target is promoted already.
 Source volume changes, like tags, only get reflected on target volumes when:

 - A demoted target pod periodically refreshes itself with the latest replicated data

-Since the target pod is already promoted it will never pick up new tags.
-So creating them is pointless, and replicating them is pointless.
+Since the target pod is already promoted, it will never pick up new tags.
+Creating them is pointless, and replicating them is pointless.
 But they are needed!
 This is how we determine that it is safe to run a reprotect.
-So if we detect upon the recovery side procedures, if we see a source pod that has been demoted, and we see a target pod with only puresra-failover tags, not puresra-demoted tags, we then tag the target volumes directly on the target side with puresra-demoted and the original source pod UUID.
+So if we detect upon the recovery side procedures that there is a source pod that has been demoted, and we see a target pod with only puresra-failover tags, not puresra-demoted tags, we then tag the target volumes directly on the target side with puresra-demoted and the original source pod UUID.
 This allows the tags to be in the exact state we need to run a reprotect.
 Source is demoted.
 Target is promoted.
 Target volumes have the puresra-failover tag with the value of the target pod UUID and the puresra-demoted tag with the value of the source pod UUID.

 Source pod is demoted